 In the present study, we examined the effect of pharmacologically blocking the reuptake of GABA using tiagabine, a GABA-transporter 1 (GAT1) blocker.
-We anticipated that, at rest, increased GABA availability would lead to increased activation of GABAergic receptors and thereby GABAergic inhibition, which would have a macroscopic effect of reducing functional connectivity strengths across frequency bands.
+We anticipated increased GABA availability would increase activation of GABAergic receptors and thereby GABAergic inhibition, which would have a macroscopic effect of reducing functional connectivity strengths across frequency bands.

-Having identified regions demonstrating tiagabine-induced band-limited changes in oscillatory activity, we next examined the degree to which these changes overlap with the spatial distribution of $GABA_A$ receptors in a group-average map of scaled flumazenil volume-of-distribution (FMZ-VT) PET.
-Here, we expected that brain regions showing the highest volume-of-distribution of FMZ-VT (interpreted as the density of GABAA receptors) would also demonstrate the biggest drug-induced changes in oscillatory activity.
+Next, we examined the degree to which these changes overlap with the spatial distribution of GABAA receptors in a group-average map of flumazenil volume-of-distribution (FMZ-VT) PET.
+Here, we expected brain regions showing the highest FMZ-VT (interpreted as density of GABAA receptors) would also demonstrate the biggest drug-induced changes in oscillatory activity.